 - Thermostat.
 Any quality heater will have multiple temperature settings.
 A built-in thermostat, which adjusts according to the ambient temperature, is ideal.

 - Ceramic coating.
 A ceramic coating will be cool to the touch.
-This minimizes risks of your cat burning himself when he passes by.
+This minimizes the risk of your cat burning himself when he passes by.

-If you cannot be sure that a heater is pet-safe, it’s advisable to leave it on the shelf.
-Choose carefully.
+If you cannot be sure that a heater is cat-safe, then leave it on the shelf.
 Hazardous portable heaters and curious cats lead to burns and house fires.

 My Cat Sits Too Close to the Heater

-If your cat sits right in front of a heater, he’s unsafe.
-If your cat tends to get too close to a heater for comfort, don’t let him nap.
-Allow your cat to build his core body temperature, then move him on.
+If your cat sits in front of a heater, it’s unsafe.
+If your cat tends to get too close to a heater for comfort, don’t let it nap.
+Allow your cat to build its core body temperature, then move it on.
 Cats will stay in this position all day.

 You could also try blocking the path to the heater.
 This is a hazard for your home, though.
-If you use something flammable, that’s just as likely to catch fire.
+If you use something flammable, it could catch fire.

 Portable heaters should be used in short, controlled bursts.
 Let your cat warm-up and then turn it off.
 When not in use, the heater should be unplugged and kept out of your cat’s reach.